Ukrainian Super Cup

+Following the Russian invasion of Ukraine, the competition is currently suspended.

 History and overview

 The competition and its trophy was presented on 1 July 2007 in hotel "Ekspres".
 In the event participated president of the Professional Football League of Ukraine (PFL) Ravil Safiullin, general director of Info-sport Marketing Serhiy Kharchenko, representative of the game general sponsor "Olimp".
 At the press conference Mr.Safiullin informed several details about the new tournament among which was the money prize fund that consisted of 75,000 "conditional units", a lottery for fans winner of which would receive a car, the game opening show was planned to be hosted by Ukrainian singer Kateryna Buzhynska (uk).
 It was also informed that there will be no extra time and series of penalty kicks would follow right after the regular time.

 The president of PFL refused to disclose the amount of money that was paid to create the Super Cup trophy.
 He noted that the trophy will be given away for eternal keeping to the team that would win it five times.

 The drawing for the trophy was created by Mykhailo Cheburakhin ("Dialan-M" company), for which he received a reward of 1,000 "conditional units".

 The prize money fund for the second edition in 2005 was established at ₴375,000.

+In 2022, the competition was cancelled for the first time in its history due to the Russian Invasion of Ukraine, and has not been held again since.
+The decision to end the games was motivated by the abandonment of the Ukrainian Premier League's 2021-22 season and the Ukrainian Cup's 2021-22 season.
+Odesa, the games' usual host city, has been continually struck by Russian cruise missiles since the beginning of the war, making it infeasible for the games to be held safely.